BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 **108.6**.
 Certain features of Amazon Connect Decisions use third-party service providers, as identified in the service documentation.
 You authorize AWS to transmit your Content to the providers for processing.

+## 109\.
+AWS Web Application Firewall (“WAF”)

+**109.1.
+AWS WAF AI  traffic monetization**

+**109.1.1.** AWS WAF AI traffic monetization helps you charge buyers (“Buyers”) for access to the Content you serve via AWS Services (such as Amazon CloudFront), by transmitting messages between you, Buyers, your respective wallet and payment providers (“Payment Providers”), and third-party facilitation services (“Facilitators”).
+AWS does not provide regulated financial services as part of AWS WAF AI traffic monetization.
+AWS is not a party to, or in the flow of funds for any payment you receive.

+**109.1.2.** To use AWS WAF AI traffic monetization, you instruct us to share your pricing, payment and configuration information with the applicable Buyer, Payment Provider, or Facilitator.
+Your use of Payment Providers and Facilitators is governed by separate terms between you and those parties.
+AWS is not responsible for any services provided by Payment Providers and Facilitators.
+AWS does not have custody or control over, and is not responsible for any wallets, funds, or digital assets used in connection with AWS WAF AI traffic monetization.

+**109.1.3.** You will test, monitor, and implement safeguards (such as human- in-the-loop) for your use of AWS WAF AI traffic monetization as may be appropriate for your use case, including by managing and securing your wallet, and ensuring your access, pricing, licensing and payment configurations are accurate and authorized.
+AWS is not responsible for any transactions, disputes, or payments liability with any Buyers, Payment Providers or Facilitators arising from or related to your use of AWS WAF AI traffic monetization.

+**109.1.4.  **AWS may change or discontinue support for any Payment Provider or Facilitator at any time.
+We will provide you with prior notice if we discontinue support of a Payment Provider or Facilitator where practicable under the circumstances.
+AWS may impose limits on the amount of traffic processed by AWS WAF AI traffic monetization at any time.